awslabs/lambda-streams-to-firehose/README.md

 # Confirming Successful Execution

 When successfully configured, writes to your Kinesis Stream should be automatically forwarded to the Firehose Delivery Stream, and you'll see data arriving in Amazon S3 and optionally Amazon Redshift.
-You can also view CloudWatch Logs (citation) for this Lambda function as it forwards streams
+You can also view CloudWatch Logs (citation) for this Lambda function as it forwards streams.

 # Debugging & Creating New Builds